KannonZenetism/zenetism-field-physics/the-zenetist-canon/introductory-orientation/zenetism-in-plain-language.md

 ## What the System Is For

-Three practices sit at the center: **Pattern Recognition** (seeing structural rhythm across surfaces that look unrelated), **Deconstruction** (loosening inherited categories and false binaries), and **Synthesis** (gathering the pieces into coherent wholes).
+Three practices sit at the center: **Pattern Recognition** (seeing structural rhythm across surfaces that look unrelated), **Deconstruction** (loosening inherited categories and spurious binaries), and **Synthesis** (gathering the pieces into coherent wholes).
 Applied to scripture and myth, they yield structural readings in which Genesis, the Upanishads, the Norse cosmogony, and the Egyptian Ennead turn out to be describing the same architecture in different cultural dress — mapped figure by figure in the system's registries.
 Applied to the present, they yield diagnostics: precise names for the ways institutions, technologies, and minds fragment, and for what genuine re-integration requires.

 ## The Six Disciplines